DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

-We used config files for reproducibility and to avoid losing information during experiments.
+We used Hydra compatible config files for reproducibility in order to avoid losing information during experiments and keep them easily adjustable.
 Hydra does this by creating, at the time of running an experiment, a unique directory according to the timestamp and parameters of the experiment-split, batch size, etc.-containing logs, model checkpoints, and outputs.
 By doing so, all the details of a given experiment, like exact configuration, are stored in the run directory.
 To reproduce the experiment, a user would simply need to replicate the same configuration file and parameters in order for the environment and settings to exactly match, achieving reproducibility.

 ### Question 14